Ted Baker upbeat as full-year profits jump

-LONDON British designer clothing brand Ted Baker (TED.L) said business had started well in its new fiscal year as new openings and strong demand helped it post a big jump in profits.
+LONDON, March 19 British designer clothing brand Ted Baker said business had started well in its new fiscal year as new openings and strong demand helped it post a big jump in profits.

 Profit before tax and exceptional items for the year to Jan.
-31 rose 23.7 percent to 49.5 million pounds, in line with analysts' forecasts, with revenue up 20.4 percent to 387.6 million pounds, double the amount posted five years ago.
+31 rose 23.7 percent to 49.5 million pounds ($74 million), in line with analysts' forecasts, with revenue up 20.4 percent to 387.6 million pounds, double the amount posted five years ago.

 The company hiked its total dividend 19.6 percent to 40.3p.